Salkantay Trek to Machu Picchu

 Please note that during this part of the journey, you’ll need to carry all your luggage as horses cannot travel this section.

-Once we arrive, you’ll enjoy a delicious dinner at a local restaurant in the charming town, right at the foot of the breathtaking Wonder of the World.
+Once we arrive, you’ll enjoy a delicious dinner at a local restaurant in the charming town.

 DAY 4 Aguas Calientes - Machu Picchu - Cuzco